Linear identities for partition pairs with 4-cores: Introduction

+We say that a partition of $n$ is $t$-core if none of its hook lengths is divisible by $t$ for some positive integer $t$.
+For example, the above figure reveals that the partition $(5,3,1,1)$ of $10$ is $t$-core for $t\in \{3,6,7\}$ and $t\geq 9$.

+The notion of $t$-core partitions was introduced in relation with the study of $t$-modular representations of the symmetric group; we refer the interested reader to the book \cite{jamker} for a detailed description of $t$-core partitions and its application to these representations.
 Let $c_t(n)$ be the number of partitions of $n$ that are $t$-cores.
 Granville and Ono \cite{grano} showed that $c_t(n) > 0$ for any $t\geq 4$ and all positive integers $n$.
 Garvan, Kim, and Stanton \cite{gks} used combinatorial arguments to prove that the generating function for $c_t(n)$ with $c_t(0) := 1$ is

 Several authors explored arithmetic properties of $c_t(n)$ via classical $q$-series techniques and modular forms.
 Garvan \cite{garv} found Ramanujan-type congruences for $c_p(n)$ for some suitable primes $p$.
 Hirschhorn and Sellers \cite{hirscsela,hirscselb} proved congruences modulo $2$ and $4$ and linear identities for $c_t(n)$ such as